 You are reading that correct, nicotine is as toxic as hydrogen cyanide (HCN).
 Considering HCN was used for chemical warfare purposes and suicide pills, the fact that nicotine is equally as toxic should give a person pause before incorporating it into a drink.
 Also, even if you don’t hit the toxic levels, there are still serious side-effects with lower doses.

-Let’s do some math to understand where a tobacco infused spirit can go wrong.
+Let’s do some math to understand where a tobacco-infused spirit can go wrong.

-A single cigarette contains 10 to 20 mg of nicotine, but a smoker only gets a fraction of that amount, typically 2 to 3 mg of nicotine with the other portion being burned away or not inhaled, but still a buzz worthy dose.
-In a liquid extraction / infusion process the yield of nicotine will be much higher.
+A single cigarette contains 10 to 20 mg of nicotine, but a smoker only gets a fraction of that amount, typically 2 to 3 mg of nicotine with the other portion being burned away or not inhaled, but still a buzz-worthy dose.
+In a liquid extraction/infusion process the yield of nicotine will be much higher.

 Let’s say you take 5 grams of tobacco, with 15 mg of nicotine per gram, and infuse that into 250 ml of vodka.
-That means that each 30 ml (one ounce) of infused vodka will have roughly 9 mg of nicotine.
+That means that every 30 ml (one ounce) of infused vodka will have roughly 9 mg of nicotine.
 Even though it’s not at the toxic level, if someone were to do a shot, they’d get a seriously objectionable rush.
 A few rounds of cocktails made with this infusion would lead to bad results.

 The second problem is that non-smokers have no tolerance for nicotine.
 I don’t smoke, but I know many people that do and they always talk about the rush they had when they started smoking, many of them said they felt ill after their first cigarette.
-Let’s say that’s only 2 mg of nicotine, if a non-smoker sucked back a cocktail with 3 or 4 mg of nicotine it would probably be a very unpleasant experience.
+Let’s say that’s only 2 mg of nicotine if a non-smoker sucked back a cocktail with 3 or 4 mg of nicotine it would probably be a very unpleasant experience.

-Then of course there is the compounded hangover of nicotine and alcohol withdrawal.
+Then, of course, there is the compounded hangover of nicotine and alcohol withdrawal.
 Probably not fun.

 I trust bartenders to make Manhattans and Margaritas, and many times they can’t even get those simple recipes right.
 Knowing that, would you trust them enough to dose your cocktail with hydrogen cyanide?
 How about the equally toxic nicotine?
 Unlike other things, I find that nicotine is a bit too toxic to work with safely and I’m apprehensive at the thought of drinking tobacco infused cocktails.
 Even if they aren’t lethal, there are still the unpleasant side-effects I can live without.

-Update: After posting this article, the "user experiences" have been rolling in and it seems that a number of people have learned the hard way.
-If you operate a bar, or work in at one, you definitely need to consider liability issues if you are serving tobacco infused cocktails.
+Update: After posting this article, the “user experiences” have been rolling in and it seems that a number of people have learned the hard way.
+If you operate a bar or work in at one, you definitely need to consider liability issues if you are serving tobacco infused cocktails.